 - For more information on anything on this page, or responsible investment more broadly please get in touch.

-It aims to combine better risk management with improved portfolio returns, and to reflect investor and beneficiary values in an investment strategy.
 It complements traditional financial analysis and portfolio construction techniques.
 Investors need to assess ESG factors that are relevant to issuers, as well as to individual securities.

 This page will take you through the following approaches to managing ESG issues in fixed income: